ovh/docs/pages/labs/data-platform/hadoop-kerberos/guide.en-gb.md

 ---
-title: 'Hadoop and Kerberos'
+title: Hadoop and Kerberos
-excerpt: 'Learn how to use Hadoop and Kerberos'
+excerpt: Learn how to use Hadoop and Kerberos
-section: 'Users and Security'
+section: Users and Security
 order: 4
 ---